open-pioneer/trails-core-packages/.changeset/chilled-suits-tease.md

 "@open-pioneer/authentication": minor
 ---

-Replace change events for auth state wiht signals from Reactivity API
+Replace change events for auth state with signals from Reactivity API

-watch for updates of the auth state
+Example: watch for updates of the auth state

 ```typescript
 const myAuthService = ...